-The other symbol I want to talk to you about is that of the bridge, which has been explained by Ferenczi (1921 and 1922).
+The other symbol I want to talk to you about is that of the bridge...
 First it means the male organ, which unites the two parents in sexual intercourse; but afterwards it develops further meanings which are derived from this first one.
 In so far as it is thanks to the male organ that we are able to come into the world at all, out of the amniotic fluid, a bridge becomes the crossing from the other world (the unborn state, the womb) to their world (life); and, since men also picture death as a return to the womb (to the water), a bridge also acquires the meaning of something that leads to death, and finally, at a further remove from its original sense, it stands for transitions or changes in condition generally...

-Several repressed thoughts and feelings can be amalgamated or condensed into a single symbol, such that many of the products of symbolization are in fact, so to speak, composite symbols.
-This enables dreams to be more compact and coherent than the repressed thoughts that they in part represent.
+Several repressed thoughts and feelings can be amalgamated or condensed into a single symbol, such that many of the products of symbolization are in fact, so to speak, composite symbols, enabling dreams to be more compact and coherent than the repressed thoughts that they reflect.

 Parapraxes or Freudian slips provide some insight into this process of condensation.
-Parapraxes are basically ‘faulty actions’ that occur when unconscious thoughts and desires suddenly parallel and then override conscious thoughts and intentions, for instance, calling a partner by the name of an ex-partner, substituting one word for another that rhymes or sounds similar (‘I would like to thank/spank you’, ‘You are a vast repository/suppository of information’), or combining two words into a single word (‘Let us withdraw to the dining room for supfer (supper/suffer)’, ‘He is a very lustrous man (illustrious/lustful)’).
-Parapraxes often manifest in speech, but might also manifest in writing, physical actions, and memories, and even in mishearings, misreadings, and the mislaying of objects.
-Freud held that parapraxes are one of only four direct routes into the unconscious, the other three being jokes, free association, and dreams, which he famously called ‘the royal road to the unconsious’.
-To shed some more light on the processes of symbolization and condensation, I shall first relate and then interpret one of my most recent dreams.
+Parapraxes are basically ‘faulty actions’ that occur when unconscious thoughts and desires suddenly parallel and then override conscious thoughts and intentions, for instance, calling a partner by the name of an ex-partner, substituting one word for another that rhymes or sounds similar (‘I would like to thank/spank you’, ‘You are a vast repository/suppository of information’), or combining two words into a single word (‘Let us withdraw to the dining room for supfer (supper/suffer)’, ‘He is a very lustrous (illustrious/lustful) gentleman’).

 What do I make of this dream?
 In the dream, I was young and of an age to learn.
 The sky was clouded over, mirroring my then feelings.
 The seed in the rich, fertile earth had begun to sprout, auguring my own growth and rebirth.
 I sought help from the person best qualified to help me, but, like so many people, she turned out to be immature, self-motivated, and of no help at all.
 She was lying on the couch while I was sitting in a chair, perhaps indicating that she needed therapy more than I did, or that I understood or would come to understand more than she did.
-The book represented my salvation, which was not to come through the counsellor and by extension through school and society, but through the thoughts of the greatest minds and by extension through philosophy.
-The title of the book, The World as Will, was particularly significant because it connoted freedom of the will, which is the cure for helplessness and the particular gift of philosophy as broadly conceived.
+The book represented my salvation, which was not to come through the counsellor and by extension through school and society, but through the thoughts of the greatest minds, that is, through philosophy.
+The title of the book, The World as Will, was particularly significant because it connoted freedom of mind and action, which is the opposite of helplessness and the particular gift of philosophy as broadly conceived.
 My weeping represented a cathartic (‘cleansing’) release brought about by sudden insight, which is an important goal of classical psychoanalytic psychotherapy.
-Upon stepping out of the room, I was no longer trapped on school premises but liberated into the wider world as symbolized by Holborn (‘whole-born’).
+Upon stepping out of the room, I was no longer trapped on school premises but liberated into the wider world as symbolized by the name of the street, 'Holborn', that is, ‘whole-born’.

 I am not particularly keen on any of Philo’s four interpretations and much prefer the 4th century interpretation of St Gregory the Theologian and St John Chrysostom, who thought of the ladder in terms of an ascetic path of virtue along which it is possible for man to ascend from earth to heaven, ‘not using material steps, but improvement and correction of manners’.
 The notion of dream interpretation far antedates the birth of psychoanalysis, and probably served an important function in most, if not all, historical societies.
 In having lost this function, modern man has also lost the best part of his nature, which he obliviously passes on to the next generation of dreamers.